Helme Tobacco Company: History

 Helme, a former Major-General in the Confederate States Army, built a snuff mill in East Brunswick, New Jersey, later seceding from the town and renaming it to Helmetta, New Jersey, after his daughter, "Etta."
 He built the a snuff mill, initially called the Railroad Snuff Mill and later the George W. Helme Snuff Mill, and 109 homes for his workers.

 In 1866, Helme began a snuff enterprise with his brother-in-law, Jacob Appleby.
 George's father-in-law, Leonard Appleby, owned a snuff mill in Spotswood, New Jersey, the Railroad Mill, established in 1825 and one of the oldest snuff mills in the country,.
 Helme and Jacob's partnership was for Leonard Appleby's mill company, and the partnership with Jacob lasted until 1877 or 1878, when George began his own enterprise, naming it the George W. Helme Tobacco Company.
 It became one of the largest snuff producers in the country.
-In 1889, George Helme's son-in-law, John Warne Herbert, Jr., gave up his lucrative law practice and became the vice president and Treasurer of the company (and mayor of Helmetta in 1890).
+In 1889, George Helme's son-in-law, John Warne Herbert Jr., gave up his lucrative law practice and became the vice president and Treasurer of the company (and mayor of Helmetta in 1890).

 The Helmetta area where the Helme Snuff Mill was located is now known as the G.W.
 Helme Snuff Mill Historic District, which was named to the New Jersey Register of Historic Places on February 1, 1980, and to the National Register of Historic Places, on August 15, 1980.

 In February 1900, the company became a minor part of the American Tobacco Company, which was a conglomerate that controlled 96% of the industry by 1906.
-In May, 1900, the George W. Helme Company was dissolved, but production by the American Tobacco Copmany still continued under the name George W. Helme Company.
+In May, 1900, the George W. Helme Company was dissolved, but production by the American Tobacco Company still continued under the name George W. Helme Company.